Wednesday demonstration: Objectives

 Recently, the Korean government claims to have a fair negotiation with the Japanese government which implements the voice of the victims of sexual slavery which is seen as an improvement from the former agreement.
-The 2015 settlement that was reached by President Park Geun-hye's ministry was thrown out by current president Moon Jae-in.
+The 2015 settlement that was reached by President Park Geun-hye's ministry was thrown out by president Moon Jae-in.
 On November 21, 2018, however, the Japanese-funded comfort women foundation which was launched in July 2016 to finance the controversial negotiated settlement was shut down by President Moon Jae-in ministry after the 2015 agreement was scrapped.

 On August 14, 2018, the first official memorial day of comfort women was marked in South Korea.

 Pyeonghwaui Sonyeosang

 The golden bronze statue, "Pyeonghwaui Sonyeosang" often referred to as ("Statue of Peace") (평화의 소녀상), located in Seoul, South Korea, was inaugurated for the 1,000th rally on December 14, 2011.
 The statue of the Korean girl sitting on a chair facing the former Japanese Embassy represents all of the Korean girls forced into sexual slavery by the Imperial Japanese Army.
 The bird on her shoulder is symbolic of freedom and peace.
 The original statue in Seoul has inspired at least a dozen subsequent statues commemorating comfort women including statues in Busan and San Francisco.
 Nearly all of the statues have been protested or condemned by members of the Japanese government officials and delegates.
 Repeatedly, Japan has asked for the removal of the "comfort women" statues in Seoul and Busan.